Indexing-Your-Heart/game/README.md

 - **Paintbrush** is the module that contains the source code for the Paintbrush puzzle system.
 The implementations for these exist in Shounin.
-- **Caslon** is the module containing the source code for the Caslon visual novel system created for Jenson files.
+- **Caslon** is the module containing the source code for the Caslon visual novel system created for Jenson files
+- **Celestia** is the module containing code for observing states and loading the game's configuration files such as the flow of game events.
+This module may also contain the logic for the save and load system.

 ### Using Salmon 9 Fonts